 Ank's client-centered approach stems from her experience early in her career in the legal department of a pharmaceutical company in New Jersey.
 She worked in White & Case's Paris office from 2004 to 2006.

-Ank is a member of the Board, the Advisory Council and the International Arbitration Council of the International Institute for Conflict Prevention & Resolution (CPR).
-She is a Vice Chair of the Arbitration Committee of the International Bar Association (IBA), Member of the Executive Committee of the Foundation for International Arbitration Advocacy (FIAA) and the Institute for Transnational Arbitration (ITA).
+Ank is a member of the Board and the International Arbitration Council of the International Institute for Conflict Prevention & Resolution (CPR).
+She is a Vice Chair of the Arbitration Committee of the International Bar Association (IBA) and a Member of the Executive Committees of the Foundation for International Arbitration Advocacy (FIAA) and the Institute for Transnational Arbitration (ITA).
 She serves on the ICCA-Queen Mary Task Force on Third Party Funding, the Program Committee of NYIAC, and the Editorial Committee of International Arbitration Case Law.
 She is a past Chair of the Arbitration Committee of CPR and a past member of the Advisory Board of Columbia University's Center for International Commercial and Investment Arbitration (CICIA).

 She frequently speaks on international arbitration at conferences around the world and has published on the subject in a variety of publications.

 She is on the IEL Energy Arbitrators List and on the roster of arbitrators of the ICDR (American Arbitration Association), the Câmara de Conciliação, Mediação e Arbitragem CIESP/FIESP (Sao Paulo, Brazil) and the Lagos Court of Arbitration (Nigeria).

-Ank co-chairs White & Case's New York's Women's Network and is past Secretary of White & Case.
+Ank is a past co-chair of White & Case's New York's Women's Network and past Secretary of White & Case.
 She serves on the Board of Directors of The Flemish in the World USA, Assoc. and International Senior Lawyers Project (ISLP), an international pro bono organization.
-She also serves on the Advisory Board of the female lawyer mentorship program launched by Falabella, the Vance Center and the Carey law firm in Chile.
-She is helping Haiti build a culture of international arbitration as part of the country's efforts to rebuild and attract foreign investment.
+She also serves on the Advisory Board of the female lawyer mentorship program launched by Falabella, the Vance Center and the Carey law firm in Chile, and the Board of Trustees of the French-American School of New York.